Florida Travel And Tourism

 Diving The Great Carrier Reef and Other Underwater Museums in Florida

-The first comment, by the first person to review this article, was about the title.
-They noted that it was a great title, but that I had misspelled Barrier Reef.
-And they had never heard of underwater museums so they wanted me to explain that to them.
+Firstly, welcome to Florida Travel And Tourism Part 4 – The Great Carrier Reef.
+Surprisingly, the first comment, by the first person to review this article, was about the title.
+Specifically, they noted that it was a great title, but that I had misspelled The Great Barrier Reef.
+In addition, they had never heard of underwater museums.
+So, they wanted me to explain that to them.

-I realize that there is a famous dive area called the Great Barrier Reef – actually the world’s largest coral reef.
-It is considered a natural wonder in Australia.
-From all accounts it is truly breathtakingly beautiful.
+Of course I realize that there is a famous dive area called the Great Barrier Reef.
+Moreover, it is actually the world’s largest coral reef.
+As well, it Australia considers it a natural wonder..
+And, from all accounts, it is breathtakingly beautiful.

-The title was not a mistake.
-One of the most famous dive sites in Florida is indeed our Great Carrier Reef.
-It is a man-made reef made by sinking a famous WWII Aircraft Carrier called the Oriskany, off the coast of Pensacola.
-Be sure to check out the Official Tourism Website of Pensacola, Florida for the many other fantastic things to do and see around Pensacola.
-Military members and veterans will want to be sure to visit the National Naval Aviation Museum.
-There will be more on this in another article.
+Certainly check out the Official Tourism Website of Pensacola, Florida for the many other fantastic things to do and see around Pensacola.
+As well, Military members and veterans will want to make sure that they visit the National Naval Aviation Museum.
+Moreover, there will be more on this in another article.

-Florida has many of this country’s “only” spots as well as many of the country’s “first’s”.
-For example, did you know Florida has the “only” living coral barrier reef in the continental United States?
-According to CoRIS (Coral Reef Information System) “The Florida Reef Tract is nearly 150 miles long and about 4 miles wide extending to the edge of the Florida Straits.
-It is the third largest barrier reef ecosystem in the world!
-All but the northern-most extent of the reef tract lies within the boundaries of the Florida Keys National Marine Sanctuary”.
+Florida Travel And Tourism Part 4 – The Great Carrier Reef.
+To begin with, Florida has many of this country’s “only” type spots.
+As well, we have many of the country’s “firsts”.
+Surprisingly, Florida has the “only” living coral barrier reef in the continental United States.
+In addition, according to CoRIS (Coral Reef Information System) “The Florida Reef Tract is nearly 150 miles long and about 4 miles wide.
+Also, it extends to the edge of the Florida Straits.
+Additionally, it is the third largest barrier reef ecosystem in the world!
+And, all but the northernmost part of the reef tract lies within the boundaries of the Florida Keys National Marine Sanctuary”.

-Part of the reef, the “South East Florida Reef Tract” goes from the SE coast of Palm Beach southward to Miami.
-It is said to have the “largest number of scuba dive sites on Florida’s southeast coastline with over 100 reef and wreck sites.”
+Furthermore, part of the reef, the “South East Florida Reef Tract” goes from the SE coast of Palm Beach southward to Miami.
+In addition, some say it has the “largest number of scuba dive sites on Florida’s southeast coastline with over 100 reef and wreck sites.”